watson-developer-cloud/swift-sdk/README.md

 * [IBM Watson Text To Speech - Service Page](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/text-to-speech.html)
 * [IBM Text To Speech - Documentation](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/text-to-speech/)
 * [IBM Text To Speech - Demo](https://text-to-speech-demo.mybluemix.net/)

+## Build + Test

+***XCode*** is used to build the project for testing and deployment.
+Select Product->Build For->Testing to build the project in XCode's menu.

+There are many tests already in place, positive and negative, that can be displayed when selecting the Test Navigator in XCode.
+Right click on the test you want to run and select Test in the context menu to run that specific test.
+You can also select a full node and right-click to run all of the tests in that node or service.

 ## Open Source @ IBM
 Find more open source projects on the [IBM Github Page](http://ibm.github.io/)